lingui/js-lingui/CONTRIBUTING.md

 node ./scripts/test.js
 ```

-This command builds all packages, run unit tests and integration tests, so it
+This command builds all packages, simulates creating packages for NPM, run unit tests
-takes some time.

-## Contributing to the docs

-Documentation uses Sphinx and reStructuredText.
-It's inside the `docs` directory.

-1. To setup python virtualenv, run `pipenv install` inside `docs`.
-If you encounter `ValueError('unknown locale: %s' % localename)`, run `export LC_ALL=en_US.UTF-8` and `export LANG=en_US.UTF-8` and repeat.

-2. Run `pipenv run make html` to build the docs.

-3. After every change, re-run the command to rebuild the docs.
-Incremental builds are much faster than the first one.
+and finally runs integration tests using production build.

-## Add yourself to contributors!
+## Add yourself to contributors

-This project uses [all-contributors](https://github.com/kentcdodds/all-contributors) to recognize all contributors who improve `js-lingui` in any way.
+This project uses [all-contributors](https://github.com/kentcdodds/all-contributors) to
+recognize all contributors who improve **jsLingui** in any way.

 ```bash
 yarn run add -- <yourGitHubName> <type>